dblohm7/dblohm7.github.com/source/_posts/2012-11-22-plugin-hang-user-interface-for-firefox.markdown

 Here's the first thing I do in the Plugin Hang UI's `WM_INITDIALOG` handler:

+{% codeblock lang:cpp %}
       // Disentangle our input queue from the hung Firefox process AttachThreadInput(GetCurrentThreadId(),
                         GetWindowThreadProcessId(mParentWindow, nullptr),
                         FALSE);
+{% endcodeblock %}

+Without this line, the Hang UI is at risk of deadlock, especially if the user attempts to send input to the Firefox window underneath.